eleboys/nwisemapper/README.md

 - Customize mapping
 - Ignorable members
 - Fluid and readble convention defenition pattern
-- Array manipulatiob mapping functions (taking first row of source or pushing to first row of an array for target)
+- Array manipulation functions (taking first row of source or pushing to first row of an array for target)

 ## Usage